 If you’re new to all this, it can prove to be quite daunting.
 You need to download the required mods to make it work, find and apply to join servers, and then figure out how to properly play the thing itself.
 On top of all that, you’ll also come across a bunch of slang terms you may be unfamiliar with.
 To try and alleviate some of that stress, we’ve put together a handy starters guide to help anyone wanting to join in.

 Most servers host a wide array of options and don’t abide by a specific theme, per se.
-Typically, each site has their own website where they set out which specific mods to download to join, alongside various forums where you can chat to people who have taken up a similar profession to you.
+Typically, each site has its own website where they set out which specific mods to download to join, alongside various forums where you can chat with people who have taken up a similar profession to you.

 Some servers are more hardcore than others regarding the amount of immersion they expect you to provide, but most ask you not to break character or engage in senseless violence.
 In fact, if you do, it’s a good way to earn the ire of those roleplaying as cops.